erSubhashThapa/100daysofcode/r1-log.md

 ## Thoughts and Feelings:

   I think thinking very slowly and delibertly through the planning process will prove fruitful.
-I hope that I will develop a natural sense of what classes, functions, modules etc..., I will need.
+I hope that I will develop a natural sense of what classes, functions, modules etc..., I will need when I start projects.

 **Link to Work:** [100Daysofcode Tweet search](https://github.com/dangerousdashie/100daysodcode_post_search/blob/27362d861530653b2c67c2063a084b681393e50b/class_test.html)